Portfolio Insight

 Signs of Product-Market Fit

-- Customers are actively seeking you out
+- Customers are actively seeking you out—inbound starts outpacing outbound

-Phase 4: Scaling to Fit
+What Does Scaling to Fit Look Like?

 Optimize Your Model